Your rights and responsibilities

 - If you do not want any of the above information to be released, please tell someone on the hospital staff.

-Please refer to the Johnston Health Joint Notice of Privacy Practices for additional information.
+Please refer to the UNC Health Johnston Joint Notice of Privacy Practices for additional information.
 If you have a specific privacy request, please ask to fill out a privacy request form.

 To express your concerns